Modulation - Free Mastering To Help Those Often Overlooked In Music Production

 After putting my idea out there, fellow mastering engineer and AV specialist Matthew Dempsey got in touch saying he'd love to be involved.
 Therefore, we will each master one release per month.
 That's a whopping 24 releases throughout the year!

 So what's the deal?
 If you identify with the following criteria, go ahead and fill out the contact form on this page to apply for free mastering!

 * If you are a BAME or LGBTQ+ artist or band or have a disability

 * You are an unsigned artist

 * You are not receiving any funding

-* You are on either your first or second EP
+* You are on either your first, second or third EP

 What do you get from this?